nautxx/top_color/README.md

 # top_color
- A webpage that will get the most common colors of an image uploaded.
+ A simple python script that will get the most common colors of an image file.